 A BRIEF SUMMARY OF MY UNIMAGINABLE LOSS:

 On Dec.
-11, 2016 my life changed forever.
-I lost my precious 15 year old daughter abruptly and tragically.
+11, 2016, my life changed forever.
+I lost my youngest daughter, abruptly and tragically, at the age of 15 years old.
 She had passed out in the bathtub and drowned after huffing some compressed air.
-I found her very soon after it happened, but she was not able to be saved.
-I won’t go into anymore detail, but I will say that our youth are being brought up in an extremely dangerous world.
+I found her very soon after it happened, but she was unable to be saved.
+I’m not going into greater detail regarding this terrible accident just yet, but do feel compelled to say that our youth are being brought up in an extremely dangerous world.
 As parents we do everything we can to teach and protect them.
-But the knowledge they possess and the exposure to things we never even imagined growing up is absolutely overwhelming these days.
+But the knowledge they possess, and the exposure to things we never even imagined growing up is absolutely overwhelming these days.

 This terrible unimaginable day began my lifelong journey as a grieving mother.

-I also write about my father.
-He lost his long battle with pancreatic cancer just a little over a year before I lost my daughter.
-I am also a grieving daughter.
-My father was my first love, my protector and my hero.
+In this blog, I also write about losing a parent.
+My father lost his battle with pancreatic cancer in 2015, just a little over a year before my daughter passed away too, joining him in Heaven.
+I am a grieving daughter; My father was my very first love, my protector and my super hero.
 Losing a parent comes with it’s own challenges.
 I love and miss my Daddy too.